wjsutton/spill_the_dbt/tasks/challenge_01.md

 dbt docs serve
 ```

+Navigate to the lego table and verify it depends on unique_parts (the new SQL table you created in Step 9)

-### Step 10: Run the Entire Workflow
+### Step 11: Run the Entire Workflow

 Execute the following command to run the entire workflow:
 ```
 dbt build -m lego
 ```
+Note dbt run will create the tables, dbt build will run tests and create tables.

+If you encounter any errors fix them.
+You should see:

+> Completed successfully
+> Done.
+PASS=5 WARN=0 ERROR=0 SKIP=0 TOTAL=5

-###  Step 11: Verify the Table Creation
+###  Step 12: Verify the Table Creation

-Use the provided Python script to verify that the table has been created correctly.
+Use the provided Python script to verify that the tables have been created correctly.
 ```
-python read_database.py
+python ch01_data/read_database.py
 ```
+You should see:
+- an output of 10 table names from the database
+- an output of the lego table showing lego themes, set, unique_part and a count of parts

 ### Task complete!

+This project was an introduction to working with dbt, we:

+- Set up a dbt Project
+- Created and Configured a Model
+- And Ran and Tested the Model

+In future challenges we'll dive more indepth with the functionality.

-Save your work to GitHub!
+Save your work to GitHub, and I'll see you in the next challenge!